 assistance of counsel for his defense.

-reexamined in any court of the United States, than according to
+by a jury shall be otherwise reexamined in any court of the United States

-law, nor excessive fines imposed, nor cruel and unusual punishments inflicted.
+bail shall not be required, nor excessive fines imposed, nor cruel and unusual

 V.